Improving the Transferability of Adversarial Examples via Direction Tuning: Our Approach

-where $\mu_2$ is the decay factor of $g_{t,k}$ in the inner loop and $x^{adv}_{t,k-1}$ denotes $(k-1)$-th sampling example.
+where $\mu_2$ is the decay factor of $g_{t,k}$ in the inner loop and $x^{adv}_{t,k}$ denotes the $k$-th sampled example.
 Eq.~\ref{equation:looking-ahead-dta} indicates the looking ahead operation~\cite{SI-NI-FGSM}, which is applied in the inner loop to select an example having a more accurate gradient direction.
 In Eq.~\ref{equation:dta-inner-gradient}, each example is sampled by:

-where $\frac{\alpha}{K}$ is the small step length in the inner loop.
-Algorithm~\ref{alg:dtm} shows the complete execution pseudocode of \textit{direction tuning attack} (DTA), in which the inner loop samples $K$ examples and calculates the gradients of these sampling examples, and the outer loop updates the adversarial example with the average gradient of these sampling examples.